-Nucor sated that they estimate approximately 15 tons of piles per MW of solar capacity.
+Nucor sated that they estimate approximately 15 tons of piles per megawatt of solar installation.
 Also, Nucor stated that they plan to manufacture and sell approximately 100 tons in 2022 with an average growth of 20 percent per year for the next five years.
 Black & Veatch notes that Nucor has demonstrated that they have enough capacity to facilitate their near term sales goals.